 If you cannot select some of your cockpit controls/instruments from the existing image-map layouts, switch to the full "Parameter Table" view in the configurator and find the appropriate SimVim name for every needed control.

 * of course, you can create the configuration at the same time with the table or even without the table and diagram, but having such a table will be useful for large cockpits, and especially as a table for custom assignments (see below) shared with other users on our SimVim Google Drive.

 Note: As our interactive part of the configurator (with image maps) will be growing, more mapped instruments and modules will be added, later any cockpit can be easily configured that way, because most planes have similar controls.

-Now, when your plane is loaded in X-Plane, you need to test every assigned input/output to be sure which are working as default, and which are not.
+Now, when your plane is loaded in X-Plane, you need to test every assigned input/output to be sure which of them are working as default, and which are not.

 If you have a standard X-Plane aircraft, most of freeware planes, or one of the custom aircrafts already supported by SimVimCockpit, that's it.
 Your cockpit will work as-is with the configuration you created.
 You can finish on this step and fly.

-If you have a custom aircraft for which some parameters are not working (and wiring is correct) it needs its own custom commands to be used.
+If you have a custom aircraft for which some parameters are not working (and your wiring is correct), it needs its own custom commands to be used.